Offering hope and healing to the world around you.

 Professional program requirements vary widely, especially with regard to advanced biology courses and English requirements.
 Be sure to check all graduate programs you are considering applying to early during your undergraduate studies for specific prerequisites needed to apply to that school’s program.

-Within Gardner-Webb’s pre-professional employment track, you will want to review the Biology major, Chemistry Major Pre-Health Concentration, and the Exercise Science Pre-Professional Concentration four-year plan as a guide to preparing for Medical School.
+Within Gardner-Webb’s pre-professional employment track, you will want to review the Biology Biomedical Sciences Concentration, Chemistry Pre-Health Professional Concentration, Biochemistry Major, and the Exercise Science Pre-Professional Concentration four-year plan as a guide to preparing for Medical School.

 The most common prerequisite courses include: